gitpod-io/preview-install/README.md

 ```

 [nip.io](https://nip.io/) is just wildcard DNS for local addresses, So all off this is local, and cannot be accessed over the internet.

+As the `self-hosted` instance is self-signed, The root certificate to upload into your browser trust store to access the URL is available at
+`/tmp/gitpod/gitpod-ca.crt`.

 ## Known Issues